wsherre/Will_Sherrer_Projects/Truck_Driver_Website/README.md

 # Environment Setup
 There are two servers that need to be setup prior to running this: nginx and gunicorn.
 Nginx will be through a server config file, and gunicorn through a systemd service file

+If you plan to run this on localhost, load `project-backup-final.sql` into a mysql database and update the enviroment variables in the .env file.
+Then run `incentive_program.py` which will launch a temporary server from your machine which can be used to test/view the website.

 ## Nginx Setup

 For this setup, please follow the steps below.
 Sidenote: **This setup will not include SSL configuration.**